Nokia Lumia 520 review

 ^ High-quality outdoor shots are possible with the Lumia 520 - click to enlarge

 ^ We just prefer the Lumia 620's colour reproduction, but there's not much in it - click to enlarge

 We saw more of a difference between the phones in our indoor test shots.
 Under moderate indoor lighting the Lumia 520's shots showed considerably more noise than the 620's, and far less punchy colours.

 ^ Indoor shots with the Lumia 520 show plenty of noise, though - click to enlarge

-If you can stretch your budget a little further, though, the Lumia 630 is a much better buy, as you get an awful lot more for your money, including a more pleasing design, a better screen and an even better battery life.
-At £100 SIM-free or £80 on O2 Pay & Go, we think it's worth the extra expense.
+If you can stretch your budget a little further, though, the Lumia 630 is much better value, as you not only get an awful lot more for your money, including a more pleasing design, but a much better screen and an even better battery life.
+At £87 SIM-free or £60 on O2 Pay & Go, we think it's worth the extra expense.

 |Main display size||4.0in|

 |Memory card included||0MB|

 |Microsoft Office compatibility||Word, Excel, PowerPoint|